Control of concerted back-to-back double ionization dynamics in helium: Results

-$N$ is a normalization factor (for the $u$-dependent Gaussian) and $\alpha^{\text{(x)}}=2/39,\ \alpha^{(y)}=2/5$.
-As mentioned in the beginning, the particular form and numerical values of the parameters, $\alpha^{\text{(i)}}$, were chosen such that the resulting optimization gives good results. {The scaling parameter $\lambda$ in \autoref{eq:lct_working_expression_Ia} was set to $2\times 10^{3}$.}

-The two different forms, $O^{\text{(x)}}$ and $O^{\text{(y)}}$ were used for two different simulation methods, (x) and (y).
-For (x), \autoref{eq:lct_working_expression_Ia} is used whereas for (y) {the ``simple man'' optimization was used}.

-The optimization outcomes for (x) and (y) are presented in \autoref{fig:oct_lct_res}.
-The obtained fields are quite complex and show many oscillations with almost $\delta$-distribution-like peaks.
-For \emph{both} procedures, the expectation value of $\hat O^{(i)}$ is not monotonically increasing.
-This is due to the {regularization parameter} $\lambda$ for (x) and due to restrictions on the maximal field amplitude for (y) {(see Section A 1 in the supplementary material for details).} Despite the fact that $\hat O^{(i)}$ is not monotonically increasing, there is a clear increase in the objective and there is larger occupancy in region $D_1$, compared to region $D_2$.
-However, for (x), this is only marginally the case and for (y), mostly single ionization occurs.
+The result using the short-time control optimization described in \autoref{sec:theory_short_time_control} is presented in \autoref{fig:oct_lct_res}.
+The field obtained is complex and shows many oscillations with jagged features.
+Notably, $\erw{\hat O}$ is not monotonically increasing.
+This is due to a restriction on the maximal field amplitude\footnote{See Section B.2 in the supplementary material for details on the restriction on the maximal field amplitude.} and the nature of the short-time optimization process as discussed further in \autoref{sec:disc_lct_krotov}.
+Even though single ionization dominates, there is a clear increase in the objective and there is larger occupancy in region $D_1$, compared to region $D_2$.
 The results are discussed further in \autoref{sec:discussion}.